kubernetes/website/content/en/blog/_posts/2022-10-18-kubernetes-1.26-deprecations-and-removals.md

 ### Deprecations for `kubectl run` command line arguments

-Several unused flags will be [marked as deprecated](https://github.com/kubernetes/kubernetes/pull/112261), including:
+Several unused option arguments for the `kubectl run` subcommand will be [marked as deprecated](https://github.com/kubernetes/kubernetes/pull/112261), including:

 * `--cascade`
 * `--filename`